openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/README.md

 The challenges in evaluating the tools are further exacerbated by the lack of a gold standard to benchmark the performance of CCC methods.
-In an attempt to address this, Dimitrov et al use alternative data modalities, including the spatial proximity of cell types and inferred downstream cytokine activities, to generate an inferred ground truth.
+In an attempt to address this, Dimitrov et al use alternative data modalities, including the spatial proximity of cell types and downstream cytokine activities, to generate an inferred ground truth.
 However, these modalities are only approximations of biological reality and come with their own assumptions and limitations.
 In time, the inclusion of more